redbrogdon/github_reporter/DESIGN.md

 ### 2.2.
 Report Generation Logic

 *   **ReportGenerator Class:** All core functionality for generating the report will be encapsulated within a class named `ReportGenerator`, located in `lib/github_reporter.dart`.
-Its constructor will accept the GitHub and Gemini API keys.
-This class will have a primary public method, such as `generateReport`, which will accept arguments like the repository name, start date, end date, and an optional list of authors to exclude.
-This method will be responsible for:
+This class is responsible for orchestrating the report generation for one or more repositories.
+    *   The primary public method, `generateReport`, accepts a list of repository slugs (e.g., `['flutter/flutter', 'dart-lang/sdk']`).
+It iterates over this list, calling a separate method to generate a report for each repository and then combines them into a single string.
+It also handles fetching the Hacker News section.
+    *   A second method, `generateSingleRepoReport`, contains the logic for fetching data and generating a report for a single repository.
+This method is responsible for:
-    1. Orchestrating calls to the `GitHubService` to fetch the required pull request data.
+        1. Orchestrating calls to the `GitHubService` to fetch the required pull request and issue data.
-    2. Coordinating with the `GeminiService` to generate a summary for each pull request.
+        2. Coordinating with the `GeminiService` to generate summaries for each pull request and an overall summary for the repository's activity.
-    3. Formatting the collected and processed data into a Markdown string according to the structure defined in `USAGE.md`.
-This includes making the pull request ID a clickable link to the pull request on GitHub, making the author's name a clickable link to their GitHub profile, and formatting the `Merged At` time to Pacific Time, 12-hour clock, with only hours and minutes listed.
-    4. Returning the final Markdown report as a string.
+        3. Formatting the collected data into a Markdown string.
+    *   This two-tiered approach separates the multi-repository orchestration from the single-repository report generation logic.

 ### 2.3.
 Service Layer